Impact-Site-Verification: 7a707631-b375-49f6-a2b7-0f318d096ab6

 Weather and best time to travel

-Wind chill: Also note that you can expect a good 0 degrees Celsius in the morning hours.
-Sometimes it is also extremely windy.
-Wind chill describes the feeling of cold caused by wind.
-The higher the wind speed and the lower the air temperature, the greater the feeling of cold.
+Wind chill: Please note that you can expect temperatures of around 0 degrees Celsius in the early hours of the morning.
+It is also often very windy.
+Wind chill describes the feeling of cold caused by the wind.
+The stronger the wind and the colder the air, the more intense the feeling of cold.

-Dangers: The Tour du Mont Blanc has a number of dangers that you should be aware of.
-Some of the most important dangers are:
+Dangers: The Tour du Mont Blanc (TMB) harbours a number of dangers that you should be aware of.
+Some of the most important dangers are listed below.

-Rockfall and avalanches: At higher altitudes there is a risk of rockfall and avalanches.
-Find out about the current conditions and follow the instructions of the local rangers and hut wardens.
+Rockfall and avalanches: At higher altitudes, there is a risk of rockfall and avalanches.
+Always find out about the current conditions and follow the instructions of the local rangers and hut wardens.

-Injuries from falls: It is important that you use the correct equipment and footwear to avoid injuries from falls.
+Injuries from falls: The right equipment and suitable footwear are crucial to avoid injuries from falls.

-Orientation: Prepare well for the tour.
-A map and compass are recommended.
+Orientation: Prepare thoroughly for the tour.
+A map and compass are always recommended, especially in remote areas.

-Permit: A permit is not required for the Tour du Mont Blanc.
+Authorisation: No special authorisation is required for the Tour du Mont Blanc.

 Surefootedness: To be safe on the trail, sure-footedness and the right footwear are the most important factors - after all, falls due to tripping and slipping are the most common cause of accidents when hiking.
 So remember: the right footwear and the right walking technique are therefore incredibly important.
 You are sure to find the right footwear in the article below!